Strawberry Banana Baked Oatmeal

 Sometimes I’ll bake a big dish of Strawberry Banana Baked Oatmeal on a Monday night and then we’re set for breakfasts on Tuesday and Wednesday.
 This is especially helpful during the busy school year when mornings are rushed!

 It’s currently strawberry season, and with our weekly farmers’ market trips we’ve had no shortage of fresh strawberries.
 When ripe, sweet strawberries are no longer available, I’ll substitute frozen blueberries in this recipe.
-And we’ll also make our two other favorite baked oatmeal recipes, Pumpkin Pecan Baked Oatmeal and Cinnamon-Maple Baked Oatmeal.
+And we’ll also make our two other favorite baked oatmeal recipes, Pumpkin Baked Oatmeal and this classic Baked Oatmeal.

 Why this strawberry banana baked oatmeal is a favorite: